cadecuddy/lightshot_scraper/README.md

 From there it'll ask how many attempts at link generation/downloading you want, and it'll perform them in real time until completition

-**NOTE: There's no way of knowing what pictures you'll find, but this has a lot of practical usage such as image set generation**
+**DISCLAIMER: There's no way of knowing what pictures will be downloaded as the links are randomly generated.
+Run this tool at your own risk.
+This tool can have practical usage like image set generation**